hpwit/SID6581/README.md

 # Credits & Thanks

 - [Tobozo](https://github.com/tobozo) for helping not only testing but giving me inputs, code review and readme.md correction  as well as ideas for the functionalities to implements for the SID players.
-    Please check his repo where he's using this library to implement not only a full player but also a vizualizer.
+    Please check his repo where he's using this library to implement not only a full player but also a [SID vizualizer](https://github.com/tobozo/ESP32-SIDView).

 - [Ken Händel](https://haendel.ddns.net/~ken/#_latest_beta_version) for his advices and his tools